HEATSTROKE CAN KILL, AND FAST

 If a pet begins exhibiting any of these signs, contact a veterinarian immediately.

 Also, use caution during summer months when leaving animals outside in yards or on porches.
-Never leave them outside extended periods of time.
+Never leave them outside for extended periods of time.
 Ensure appropriate shade and water are always available.
 Keep close supervision on your pet when outdoors on hot, humid, sunny summer days.
 If you see an animal left on a porch or in a yard with no access to shade or with inadequate shelter, contact Talbot Humane if the location is within Talbot county (410)822-0107.

-ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY!
+ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY

-KEEP PETS HOME DURING OUTDOOR FESTIVALS.
+KEEP PETS HOME DURING OUTDOOR FESTIVALS

 In our areas there always seems to be some sort of festival or event going on.
 The numerous fireworks displays scheduled, as well as other crowded outdoor events are no places for dogs.
 Extremely hot weather, paired with immense crowds of people and strange noises and scents, heightens the stress level for many animals; the repetitive, exploding sound of fireworks is enough to make even the calmest animal frantic and sometimes aggressive.
 Your pet’s body is closer to the asphalt and can heat up much more quickly.
 The hot pavement can also burn unprotected, sensitive paw pads.